• turdiform •

 Meaning: Shaped like a thrush; resembling a thrush.

 Notes: If you would feel a little awkward using this funny word in conversations with your friends, there are two other variants with the same meaning, turdoid and turdine.
-All these adjectives can also mean "belonging to the family turdus", as do the song-thrush (Turdus musicus) and Santa?s favorite, the mistletoe thrush (Turdus viscivorus), among others.
-If you are a genuine thrush-fancier, you will want to keep your thrushes in a specially constructed turdarium.
-However, if you put other varieties in with your thrushes, you can?t call it that any more.
+All these adjectives can also mean "belonging to the family turdus", as do the song-thrush (Turdus musicus), Santa's favorite, the mistletoe thrush (Turdus viscivorus), and that harbinger of spring, the American robin (Turdus migratorius).
+If you are a true thrush-fancier, you will want to keep your thrushes in a specially constructed turdarium.

-In Play: This is a good word with which to attract attention to yourself in discussions with bird-watchers: "I saw an interesting little turdiform flyer in my backyard yesterday, but it was green and pileated.
-Have any idea what it might have been?"
+In Play: This is a Good Word with which to attract attention to yourself in discussions with bird-watchers: "I saw an interesting little turdiform flyer in my backyard yesterday, but it was green and pileated.
+Have you any idea what it might have been?"
 The many types of birds that resemble thrushes provide plenty of work for this word: "Do you happen to know the name of the lovely little turdiform creature sitting on the birdfeeder right now?"

 Word History: This rather startling word comes from a Latin compound based on turdus "thrush" + forma "form".
-The root of turdus started out as trozdos "thrush", but in Latin the [r] and the vowel changed places.
-Among the Germanic languages these two sounds held their positions and produced English thrush, German Drossel "thrush", with the diminutive suffix -el, and the Russian word drozd "thrush".
+The root of turdus started out as trozdos "thrush", but in Latin the [r] and the vowel changed places by a process known as metathesis.
+Among the other Indo-European languages these two sounds held their original positions to produce English thrush, Russian drozd "thrush", and German Drossel "thrush", with the diminutive suffix -el .